BackupTheBerlios/hjb-svn/trunk/docs/rst/index.rst

 * will work with any messaging vendor that provides a JMS interface.

 * aims to do one thing well.
-Its role is to act as an HTTP gateway server for JMS resources.
+Its role is to act as an HTTP gateway server allowing access to JMS object as REST resources.
 Other potentially useful features are deliberately excluded, e.g,

   - HTTP session management